AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

    After joining a channel,  both hosts can publish video and audio stream to the channel and subscribe to each other.

-For an app client to join a channel, you need the following information:

-- The App ID: A randomly generated string provided by Agora for identifying your app.
-You can get the App ID from [Agora Console](https://console.agora.io).
-- A token: A  temporary token with a validity period of 24 hours.You can get the token from [Agora Console](https://console.agora.io).
-- The user ID: The unique identifier of a user.
-You need to specify the user ID yourself, and ensure that it is unique in the channel.
-- The channel name: A string that identifies the channel.

 ## Prerequisites

 - Android Studio 4.1 or later.
 - Android SDK API Level 16 or higher.
 - Two mobile devices that run Android 4.1 or later.
-- A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, obtain the App ID of the project, and generate a temporary token.
-For details, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
+- A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms) and get the following information from Agora Console:
+  - The App ID: A randomly generated string provided by Agora for identifying your app.
+  - A temporary  token: A token is the credential that authenticates a user when your app client joins a channel.
+A  temporary token is valid for 24 hours.
+  - The channel name: A string that identifies the channel.
 - A computer that can access the Internet.
 Ensure that no firewall is deployed in your network environment, otherwise the project will fail.

 ## Project setup

-Follow the steps to create the environment necessary to integrate Video Call into your app.
+In order to create the environment necessary to integrate Video Call into your app, do the following:

 1. For new projects, in **Android Studio**, create a **Phone and Tablet** [Android project](https://developer.android.com/studio/projects/create-project) with an **Empty Activity**.